dkpgde/misc_analytics_ai/README.md

 Train time (seconds): 270.0323 ± 108.7613
 Test time (seconds): 17.7491 ± 2.2887

-WIP: Trying out Mamba in place of GRU; Using all datasets.
+WIP: Using datasets 1 and 3 with bigger networks on AWS.

 ### RPT-1:
 Simple test on a synthetic dataset.